Aluerie/AluBot/docs/Practices.md

 * if it's a display name then we write "2", i.e. `"Dota 2"`
 * if it's not then do not write the number, i.e. `self.bot.dota`.
 Idk, I just don't like how things like `dota2_hero` look like.
-* Don't say LoL for league for classes like `LoLPlayer`, use `League` instead.
-However, use `lol` lowercase for variables, filenames and properties.
+* For League of Legends - use `Lol` / `lol` everywhere.
+Don't say `LoL` as in capital-lower-capital case.
+And don't use `League` because no need to confuse yourself.

 ## Doc Strings